simao-ferreira/dotfiles/i3/README.md

 Documentation at `http://docs.tizonia.org/usage/keyboard.html`

 ## Monitoring
-Intalled and working is already a module of conky, can be configured. [todo]
+Installed and working is already a module of conky, can be configured. [todo]

 Other important options are neofetch to get system info and `htop` or `gotop`.
 `gotop` is a more "eye-candy" version.